Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 15 Oktober 2024 21.25.31 UTC
+- WIB: Selasa, 15 Oktober 2024 22.26.24 UTC
-- WITA: Selasa, 15 Oktober 2024 22.25.31 UTC
+- WITA: Selasa, 15 Oktober 2024 23.26.24 UTC
-- WIT: Selasa, 15 Oktober 2024 23.25.31 UTC
+- WIT: Rabu, 16 Oktober 2024 00.26.24 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: nature
+Kategori: success